ADNAthukorala/smart_personal_coach/README.md

 •If you want to sign out, you should click on the “Sign Out” button.
 •By clicking on the “Click to Send Feedback” button, you can send a feedback to the application.
 •If you want to delete the account, you should click on the “Delete Account Permanently” button.
 Again, you will get a warning message.
 To go forward you should enter your email address.

-----SMART PERSONAL COACH (Web Page)----

---Introduction--
-•This is for the admin to add exercises to the application.

---Required Platform Specifications--
-•OS: - Windows, Mac, Linux, IOS, Android

---Installation--
-•Simply open the web page.

---Other Requirements--
-•Network Connection

---User Interface Overview--
-•It has only one interface.
-•The admin can add exercises by providing necessary information about the exercise and clicking on the “Add Exercise” button.

---ADMIN KEY--
-•Adna@1234